-Our data are promising because the GPR facies interpretation highlights the possible presence of small-scale grabens or half-grabens (maximum estimated fault zone width of $\sim 160-170$ m, inset c1 of Fig. 9c) and the likely fault-related deposits (e.g., as observed by Reiss et al., 2003), and Bubeck et al., 2015) at shallow depth.
+Our data are promising because the GPR facies interpretation highlights the possible presence of small-scale grabens or half-graben (maximum estimated fault zone width of $\sim 160\text{-}170$ m, inset c1 of Fig.9c) and the likely fault-related deposits (e.g. as observed by Reiss et al., 2013 and Bubeck et al., 2015) at shallow depth.
 This inference would testify to not only the persistence of extensional deformations up to the Late Quaternary but would even imply the occurrence of episodes of surface faulting.
 In other words, the Campotenese basin may have been affected in the relatively recent past by medium-strong earthquakes, larger than the 2010-2014 mainshocks.
-It should be in fact considered that historical events with $6 < M_w < 7$ surrounded the area, being documented a further $\sim 50 \,\mathrm{km}$ north (1857 - $M{\rm w}$ 7.1) and ~ 60 km south (1184 - $M{\rm w}$ 6.7, Fig. 1a) (Rovida et al., 2020).
-Some paleoseismological earthquakes with inferred magnitude $6.5 < M_w < 7$ are attributed to the Castrovillari fault, located ~ 20 km SE and also falling within the Pollino seismic gap (Cinti et al., 1997; Michetti et al., 1997; Cinti et al., 2002, 2015a).
+It should be in fact considered that historical events with $6 < M_w < 7$ sourrounded the area, being documented a further ~ 50 km north (1857 - $M_w 7.1$) and ~ 60 km south (1184 - $M_w 6.7$, Fig. 1a) (Rovida et al., 2020).
+Some paleoseismological earthquakes with inferred magnitude 6.5 < Mw < 7 are attributed to the Castrovillari fault, located ~ 20 km SE and also falling within the Pollino seismic gap (Cinti et al., 1997; Michetti et al., 1997; Cinti et al., 2002, 2015).

-The estimates of the VCT fault length provide an overall value of 15 km (Brozzetti et al., 2017a; Cirillo et al., 2021) which is compatible, in the case of a complete rupture, with the expected magnitudes of $M{\rm w} = 6.5$ (Wells and Coppersmith, 1994) and $M_w = 6.8$ (Stirling et al., 2013); these estimates are therefore suggesting this fault is well capable of producing surface breaks.
-Being the source of the most recent earthquakes (2012 - Mw 5.2; 1894 - Mw 5.1; 1708 - $M{\rm w}5.8$; and perhaps $1693 - M{\rm w}5.2$) affecting the study area estimated at $\sim 8 \text{ km}$ depth (Totaro et al., 2015; Brozzetti et al., 2017a; Napolitano et al., 2020, 2021; Sketsiou et al., 2021), the level of seismic energy released by such historical seismic events would likely be not enough to generate the VCT ruptures at surface.
-Therefore, it sounds reasonable that the hypothesis of past earthquake occurrence, nucleated from the VCT, with a magnitude sufficiently high to cause the buried coseismic ruptures highlighted by our GPR interpretation, which were subsequently erased at surface by footwall erosion and sedimentation at the hanging wall.
-In addition, because historical catalogs do not show events with $M{\rm w} > 6$ (Rovida et al., 2020), a very energetic earthquake could have likely occurred before the period covered by the available seismological catalogs, proving new perspectives on the actual seismic hazard of the area.
+The estimates of the VCT fault-length provide an overall value of 15 km (Brozzetti et al., 2017a) which is compatible, in the case of a complete rupture, with the maximum expected magnitudes of Mw = 6.45 (Wells and Coppersmith, 1994) and Mw = 6.8 (Wesnousky et al., 2008 and Leonard, 2010), therefore well capable to produce surface breaks.
+Being the source of the most recent earthquakes (2012 - Mw 5.2; 1894 - Mw 5.1; 1708 - Mw 5.8 and perhaps 1693 - Mw 5.2) affecting the study area estimated at ~ 8 km depth (Totaro et al., 2015; Brozzetti et al., 2017a; Napolitano et al., 2020 2021 Sketsiou et al., 2021), the level of seismic energy released by such historical seismic events would likely be not enough to generate the VCT ruptures at surface.
+Therefore, it sounds reasonable that the hypothesis of past earthquakes occurrence, nucleated from the VCT, with a magnitude sufficiently high to cause the buried coseismic ruptures, highlighted by our GPR interpretation, which were then subsequently erased at surface by footwall erosion and sedimentation at the hanging wall.
+In addition, because historical catalogs do not show events with Mw > 6 (Rovida et al., 2020), a very energetic earthquake could have likely occurred before the period covered by the available seismological catalogs, proving new perspectives on the actual seismic hazard of the area.

-6 Conclusions
+6. Conclusions

-Our novel GPR data and dedicated workflow allowed us to obtain a detailed 3D model of the southern sector of the Fosso della Valle-Campotenese fault (VCT) in the continental Campotenese basin, a seismic gap in the Mt.
-Pollino region (southern Italy).
+Our novel GPR data and dedicated workflow allowed us to obtain a detailed 3D model of the southern sector of the Fosso della Valle - Campotenese fault (VCT) in the continental Campotenese basin, a seismic gap in the Mt.
+Pollino region (Southern Italy).
 The processing, analysis, assemblage, and interpretation of the 49 GPR profiles was pursued using expertise, techniques, and tools borrowed from seismic reflection industry applications.
 The non-destructive GPR survey did not require special authorizations and was relatively fast and low cost.
-The pseudo-3D configuration was an efficient compromise between spatial coverage and duration of the data acquisition (four days of fieldwork).
-On the other hand, the data processing was non-trivial, requiring about 6 months overall to set up an optimized workflow, due to challenging data characteristics, such as the steep and rugged topography and the sharp lateral variations of dielectrical properties of media (Triassic dolostones vs. Quaternary deposits).
+The pseudo-3D configuration